 Authentic Engagement with Curriculum

 Students authentically engage with academic disciplines.
-Our curriculum nurtures lifelong learners, thinkers, and problem solvers who are ready to adapt to and thrive in a rapidly changing world.
+Our program nurtures lifelong learners, thinkers, and problem-solvers who are ready to adapt to and thrive in a rapidly changing world.
 For instance, in addition to learning about science and social studies topics through direct instruction, Principia students engage in field trips, simulations, hands-on projects, and interactions with authentic resources that allow students to gain a deep understanding of the material.
 This integrated approach creates meaningful learning experiences in authentic settings.

 Starting in kindergarten, students learn to solve problems creatively through our innovative STEM program housed in the IDEA Labs.
 IDEA stands for Idea, Design, Excellence, and Action.
 Walk into the Lower School IDEA Lab and you may find a fourth grader animating her digitally-drawn car or a first-grade class exploring the concept of inertia by designing and building pendulums.
 Here in the IDEA labs, students develop future-ready skills such as collaboration, communication, critical thinking, and adaptability through real-life, engaging work.
 It’s also a place where students gain a sense of independence through student-centered and integrated projects.